fredrikv/text-util/README.md

 # Open questions
 * Does the provided interface really make sense?
 What about:
     * `TextWrapper::wrapFreeTypeText(12, '.../DejaVuSans.ttf', 'Lorem ipsum')`
+    * `TextWrapperFactory::createFreeTypeWrapper(12, '.../DejaVuSans.ttf',
-    * `TextWrapperFactory::createFreeTypeWrapper(12, '.../DejaVuSans.ttf')->wrap('Lorem ipsum')` or similar?
+      500)->wrap('Lorem ipsum')` or similar?
-* Should the TextAtomSplitter really be injected into TextWrapper or should the TextWrapper::wrap take an array of text atoms as an argument instead?
+* Should the TextAtomSplitter really be injected into TextWrapper or should the TextWrapper::wrap take an array of text atoms as an argument instead in order to reduce coupling?
 * Should the TextWrapper really return an array of arrays instead of a string?
   The reason for this desicions was to simplify the implementation of "text-align: justify;".
 * phpunit.xml.dist:beStrictAboutCoversAnnotation forces the programmer to
   specify all covered methods.
 As a result, the used TextAtomSplitter* and TextMeter* had to either be mocked or explicitly stated to be covered by the